-Mount Sinai Archives & Records Management Program
+Mount Sinai Archives and Records Management Program

-The Mount Sinai Archives & Records Management Program manages the records - in all formats - that are created or received by Mount Sinai in the official course of business.
-This management spans the lifecycle of the record from creation/receipt until destruction, with those records that are designated as historically important deposited in the Mount Sinai Archives.
+The Mount Sinai Archives and Records Management Program manages the records-in all formats-that are created or received across the Mount Sinai Health System in the official course of business.
+This management spans the lifecycle of the record from creation/receipt until destruction.
+Records that are designated as historically important deposited in the Mount Sinai Archives.

-Documentation, including paper records, oral histories, video recordings, photographs, artifacts and memorabilia relating to The Mount Sinai Hospital, Icahn School of Medicine at Mount Sinai, The Mount Sinai Health System and predecessor institutions are available in the Archives, including the original minutes of the Hospital Board dating from 1852.
+Documentation, including paper and electronic records, oral histories, video recordings, photographs, artifacts and memorabilia relating to The Mount Sinai Hospital, the Icahn School of Medicine at Mount Sinai, the Mount Sinai Health System and predecessor institutions are available in the Archives, with records dating back to 1852.
 Questions about the retention and storage of Mount Sinai's active or inactive records can be answered by the Records Manager (212-241-8627).
 Questions about Mount Sinai's history or to schedule an appointment to visit should be addressed to the Mount Sinai Archives (212-241-7239).